 - We typically will communicate with your top level of management unless you tell us otherwise. - b.
 We understand that the Athletic Department is ultimately governed by the University's Chancellor through the authority delegated by the Board of Regents of the University of Wisconsin System.
 The Athletic Director and others within management have the responsibility for achieving the objectives of the entity. - c.
-We need to know your views about your organization's objectives and strategies, and the related business risks that may result in material misstatements. - d.
-Which matters do you consider warrant particular attention during the audit, and are there any areas where you request additional procedures to be undertaken? - e.
-Have you had any significant communications with regulators or grantor agencies? - f.
-Are there other matters that you believe are relevant to the audit of the Statement of Revenues and Expenditures - Budgetary Basis?
+We need to know your views about your organization's objectives and strategies, and the related business risks that may result in material misstatements. - We anticipate that the Athletic Department will receive an unmodified opinion on its financial statements. - e.
+Which matters do you consider warrant particular attention during the audit, and are there any areas where you request additional procedures to be undertaken? - f.
+Have you had any significant communications with regulators or grantor agencies? - g.
+Are there other matters that you believe are relevant to the audit of the financial statements?